schluppeck/learningMatlab/aToZ-intro/README.md

 ## Exercises

-To make sure you are ready for the mini-projects (1) on building a simple *behavioural* experiment (or 2) related to the neuroimaging analysis, I suggest you walk through the following sets of exercises on the Matlab command prompt. **It's important that you _think_ about what should be happening before you hit the return key to execute the code**.
+To make sure you are ready for the mini-project related to the neuroimaging analysis, I suggest you walk through the following sets of exercises on the Matlab command prompt. **It's important that you _think_ about what should be happening before you hit the return key to execute the code**.
 You could even put all the lines into a file in the Matlab editor window and write comments to go along:

 1. [Doing basic maths on the command prompt](01-firstSteps.md)
 2. [Simple commands](02-simpleCommands.md) for getting the mean, std, etc.